 Lap vs length

-Friday 31 July 2015This is more than nine years old, but it's still good.
+Friday 31 July 2015This is over nine years old, but it's still good.

 My exercise is swimming, and it’s an important part of my day.
 I track my distance.
 Usually I swim a mile or so.
 To swim a mile in a 25-yard pool, you have to make 36 round trips.